Internet, Schools and Healthcare in Phuket: 2026 Guide

 Internet, Schools and Healthcare in Phuket: 2026 Guide for Foreign Buyers

 For buyers considering Phuket as a home, second residence, or family base, three infrastructure questions arise more often than any other: How is the internet?
 Are the schools good enough?
 What happens if I get sick?
-The honest answer is that Phuket compares favourably with most European cities on all three — with some important qualifications that this guide addresses in detail.
+The honest answer is that Phuket compares favourably with most European cities on all three, with qualifications this guide addresses.
+Ownership itself follows national rules: foreigners register condos in freehold within each building’s 49% sellable floor area allocation; see foreign quota guide before you shortlist projects.

 Quick Reference: Infrastructure Summary